 It comes in two designs – flat-top or pointed – in silver, gold, or black finishes, all in durable titanium.

 The one downside?
 It retails at $299 ($399 for certain finishes), so you’re paying about as much as you would for an Apple Watch Series 6.

 If that is more than you are willing to pay, you can purchase one second-hand (preowned).
 Just be mindful that Oura estimates the life of its battery to last about 2-years, and the original owner’s warranty does not transfer.

-Sure, it does sound like the Apple Watch gives you a lot more features for comparable money.
+Sure, it sounds like the Apple Watch gives you many more features for comparable money.
 Still, one of the most attractive parts of the Oura experience is its focus on purpose – or, to put it another way, its lack of unnecessary features.